PoonLab/courses/PATH9577Q/README.md

   * iteration
   * conditional statements (control flow)
 * Learning to read and modify the contents of a file
-* Understanding the differences between "good" code and "bad" code

 ## Prerequisites
 * students must have a laptop to work on